matvey143/rl-graphicdemos/README.md

-# rl-graphicgemos
+# rl-graphicdemos
 Collection of small graphical programs I made using raylib.
-I made a typo when making name of this repo, oops.
 # Contents
 1. stars2d.c - From the center of window a lot of colorful (or colorless) balls come out with random speed and random angle.
 You can resize window and press spacebar to change color mode.
 1.1. stars-c++.cpp - basically the same as previous program but with few C++ featrues.